 On this adventure, you can expect to see penguins, whales, a wide variety of birds, pristine landscapes, and impressive icebergs.

 Unlike many comparable expeditions, this trip is devoted entirely to the pursuit of photography.
 From the moment you arrive at your hotel in Punta Arenas until your final departure, everything will be provided for you.
 We are a small group.
 My goal is to be at the right place, at the right time, offering you an incredible photography experience.
 We will also have a team of world-class guides and expedition leaders.
 I will be available at any time to help you maximize your photographic opportunities.
 On shore, on the boat or in the zodiac I’ll help you see and capture the beauty that will be all around us.
 Back on ship I will help you with post processing, editing, and getting the most from the images you capture.

 There will also be pre-organized educational sessions throughout the trip for those who are interested.
 The expedition staff will be available to provide presentations on the history, geology, and wildlife of the region.
 It will be a non-stop educational and creative adventure!

-Our team includes seasoned Antarctic adventurers eager to assist you throughout the trip.
-Our photography team consists of Daniel Bergmann, Steve Gosling, Katrin Eismann, Ignacio Palacios, and of course, myself.
+The ship’s crew includes seasoned Antarctic adventurers eager to assist you throughout the trip.
 We also have a very large and experienced expedition team, consisting of at least 10 guides.
 I have worked with the same team for several years and they are second to none in Antarctica!
 The expedition team loves this trip as much as we do, as it offers them the opportunity to see Antarctica in a different.